 In IT, security is always at the back of your mind, ceaselessly reminding you how easily everything you've built can come crashing down around you.
 And if you don't feel this way, there's nothing like a company-wide incident to bring security sharply into focus.
 Info security in a large corporate environment is a diffuse thing, where audits attempt to determine levels of risk that can be accepted or mitigated, and "why do I care when there's a whole department dedicated to worrying about that stuff", right?
 As solo admins, we don't have the luxury of offloading security on to someone else's plate; it's a front-and-center responsibility that ranks right up there with making payroll and keeping the lights on.
 In a large corporation, it would take one hell of a security incident to bring the whole organization down, which is not to say that it can't happen, only that in terms of risk, total organizational compromise ranks fairly low in the hierarchy.
 For small and medium-sized businesses, a single incident - ransomware, server compromise, data thefts and leaks, etc. - could very well be a knockout blow from which the organization never recovers (this article from Inc. magazine provides some perspective).
 In today's fraught environment for the solo admin, a little piece of mind goes a long way, but piece of mind can be expensive and may not be in the budget this year.
 In this post, I'm going to talk about what I believe is one of the best uses of the limited resources we have available - educating and building a rapport with your users.

 First, an aside - very early in my career in the late 90's, I worked on the internal employee help desk for Southwestern Bell (SBC) in St. Louis, before they became AT&T again.
 Some of the users were getting computers for the first time in their career and called in with the absolute simplest of problems - the "plug it in, turn it on" variety.
 My team - mostly guys in their early to late 20's - had a grand old time laughing at 30-year veteran lineman who didn't know where the power button was.
 One day my boss Lloyd (a 30-year veteran himself) countered one of my comments by asking how easily I would be able to hop in a phone company truck, climb a pole, and fix a citywide outage.
-Or take my self-assured ass down to the accounting department and knock out payroll for 50,000 employees, for that matter.
+Or go down to the accounting department and knock out payroll for 50,000 employees, for that matter.
 My 19 year old self immediately got his point; all of the users we supported had their areas of specialty and they shouldn't be expected to understand my job any more than I was expected to understand theirs.
 I've repeated that anecdote to coworkers and subordinates many times over the years because I think it's an important lesson - our end users, for the most part, aren't IT experts and we shouldn't expect them to be (in fact, the ones who think they are can be the most dangerous).
 That's what we're here for!
 That doesn't mean they're not going to do stupid things at times, but one of your goals as an admin should be to prepare for the worst while hoping for the best.
 I honestly believe that having a strong working relationship with your users is one of the single most important security controls you can implement and with that in mind, here are some tips I've learned to help build and maintain that relationship.

 User Relationship Tip 1 - Open Door Policy